itsfarbod/Dockerized_Jira_Confluence_Postgres_Crackable/README.md

 Head to the `./Postgres/initial.sql` file and then you can see the Database names and database user and the needed privileges assigned to the database user.

-**Postgres Dockerfile will only copy the initial.sql file java -jar atlassian-agent.jar -d -m test@test.com -n BAT -p conf -o http://192.168.97.30 -s BNSS-82Q4-VNGO-PWE5 to the container and initial the database with those queries**
+**Postgres Dockerfile will only copy the initial.sql file to the container and initial the database with those queries**

 ## Jira and Confluence Configs

 ### atlassian-agent.jar file, the important crack file

-You should found the `atlassian-agent.jar` file which is the main crack file for this installation and save it in `./jira` and `./confluence` directories. java -jar atlassian-agent.jar -d -m test@test.com -n BAT -p conf -o http://192.168.97.30 -s BNSS-82Q4-VNGO-PWE5کپی **Make sure to rename the agent crack file to `atlassian-agent.jar`**
+You should found the `atlassian-agent.jar` file which is the main crack file for this installation and save it in `./jira` and `./confluence` directories.

+**Make sure to rename the agent crack file to `atlassian-agent.jar`**

 **Notice that Dockerfile needs this crack file to build the images**